mkst/conker/README.md

   - Compile to generate a .bin
   - Split compiled .bin file into 4096 byte block
   - Compress each block via [rarezip](tools/rarezip.py)
-  - Combine all compressed blocks along with original padding (TBD: is pad calculated, e.g. length modulo 256?)
+  - Combine all compressed blocks along with original padding (padding appears to be garbage)

 Then build the ROM with the new chunk(s) which should exactly match the original chunk(s) split out via n64splat.